 Your customized workbook will include resources for how to turn your intensive treatment day(s) into a mini-retreat to support your healing journey.

-Intensives may be right for you if:
+Intensives or Short-Term EMDR may be right for you if:

 - You have a specific concern you would like to work on, such as: